jhoar/AmalgamatedHarmonics/README.md

 * [Ruckus](https://github.com/jhoar/AmalgamatedHarmonics/wiki/Ruckus), a trigger sequencer based on summed clock-dividers, inspired by the excellent Trigger Riot from Tiptop Audio.
 * [SLN](https://github.com/jhoar/AmalgamatedHarmonics/wiki/SLN), Slew-Limited Noise -  a MODULE MASHUP of the Befaco Slew Limiter, Audible Instruments Utilities and Bogaudio Noise modules.

 The latest release is [0.6.1](https://github.com/jhoar/AmalgamatedHarmonics/releases/tag/v0.6.1).
 It is available through the [Plugin Manager](https://vcvrack.com/plugins.html).
+You can contact us at amalgamatedharmonics@outlook.com